ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Limitations

 \section{Limitations}

-While ToxSyn-PT substantially advances Portuguese hate-speech resources, it carries several caveats.
-First, each sentence is annotated with a single toxicity label and one target group, precluding intersectional or multi-target cases; overlapping abuses (e.g., simultaneously sexist and racist language) thus remain unmodeled.
-Second, the corpus lacks severity tiers—mild versus severe toxicity, which limits studies requiring fine-grained harm assessment.
-Third, our four-stage generation pipeline relies on a fixed set of prompts and normalization rules; although this ensures control and class balance, it may constrain the emergence of novel or context-specific hate-speech patterns.
+While ToxSyn substantially advances Portuguese hate-speech resources, it carries several important caveats.
+First, each sentence is annotated with a single target group, precluding the analysis of intersectional or multi-target cases; overlapping abuses (e.g., simultaneously sexist and racist language) thus remain unmodeled.
+Second, the corpus lacks severity tiers (e.g., mild versus severe toxicity), which limits studies requiring fine-grained harm assessment.
+Third, our four-stage generation pipeline relies on a fixed set of prompts and normalization rules.
+Although this ensures control and class balance, it may constrain the emergence of novel or context-specific hate-speech patterns not captured in our templates.

-Moreover, as a fully synthetic dataset, ToxSyn-PT inherits biases from the underlying LLM, including repetitive phrasing and distributional artifacts that may diverge from authentic language use.
-Finally, while prompt templates and seed examples were manually reviewed, the remainder of the corpus has not undergone large-scale human validation, leaving potential labeling noise unquantified.
-Addressing these limitations by integrating multi-label intersectional annotations, severity scales, more flexible generation strategies, and extensive human review constitutes important directions for future work.
+Moreover, as a fully synthetic dataset, ToxSyn inherits potential biases from the underlying LLM, including repetitive phrasing and distributional artifacts that may diverge from authentic human language.
+Finally, while our human-in-the-loop validation of the 5,208 sample test set allowed us to quantify the pipeline's high fidelity, the remaining training samples did not undergo this same rigorous human review and may contain a similar level of labeling noise.